-Upon admission to the SP Ed.S. program, new students are assigned a faculty advisor who collaboratively directs all degree and curriculum decisions.
-Students and their faculty advisors develop an official coursework plan of study that is signed by both the student and advisor and officially filed.
+Upon admission to the SP Ph.D. program, new students will be given an "Advisor Initial" Form" (Appendix 0) to request a tenured/tenure-track SP faculty advisor who will collaboratively direct all degree and curriculum decisions for the duration of the student's tenure at DU.
+Students and their faculty advisors develop an official coursework plan of study (signed by both the student and advisor and officially filed), build a research agenda, and engage in regular advisement meetings for guidance on professional issues.
 Students are expected to meet with their faculty advisor minimally once each quarter during the remainder of their program to discuss progress and career goals.
-Students are responsible for scheduling all advising meetings and are encouraged to seek out regular times to meet with their advisor for guidance on professional issues.
+All students are also required to schedule an annual performance feedback advisement.
+Students are responsible for scheduling all advisement meetings and are encouraged to seek out regular times to meet with their advisor for guidance on professional issues.
+To ensure appropriate professional advising, it is critical that there is an academic match between the student and the advisor.
+All students are encouraged to review SP faculty portfolio pages to gain an understanding of the scholarly focus of each tenured/tenure-track faculty member.
 Students are expected to keep their advisors updated on any substantial change or personal needs with regard to their degree program.
-Advisors will be notified when a student is struggling to make adequate progress.
+Advisors will be notified when a student is given a warning of any sort.
 Concerns with students will be documented by advisors and discussed amongst core faculty at regular faculty meetings.
-Requests for a change of advisor will be reviewed case-by-case and require discussions between the current and new advisor.
-Students will submit a completed the "Advisor Change Request Form" (Appendix K).
-If the change is approved, the student will be notified.
+Requests for a change of advisor will be reviewed on a case-by-case basis and will consist of discussions between the current, the newly requested advisor, and the student.
+Students must submit a completed and signed "Advisor Change Request Form" (Appendix I) to the ASA to initiate a change of advisors.
+If the change is approved, the student and advisor(s) will be notified.